zhiqwang/yolort/README.md

 - The implementation of `yolov5` borrow the code from [ultralytics](https://github.com/ultralytics/yolov5).
 - This repo borrows the architecture design and part of the code from [torchvision](https://github.com/pytorch/vision).

-## :thinking: Contributing
+## :+1: Contributing

-See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.
+See the [CONTRIBUTING](.github/CONTRIBUTING.md) file for how to help out.
 BTW, leave a :star2: if you liked it, and this is the easiest way to support us :)